Pradetto/Self-Taught-Programmer-No-Technical-Background/README.md

 ## Final Comments

 Again this is your journey!
 There is no rush enjoy the progamming and don't create abnormal stress on yourself.
 It took me four months to figure this out.
 Enjoy learning something new instead of setting time contraints and trying to cram how fast you can learn everything.
 Trust me I did this for 4 months and the one thing I have learned is just take it one item at a time.
+And I know you have probably watched videos about people saying the only way to learn is by practicing and you are thinking ya I will.
+But no really that is the only way practice practice practice.
+It is really easy to get stuck in the tutorial loop.

 Feel free to disagree with everything I said but hopefully this got the gears going.